tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 This imbalance between rising global demand and limited legal supply has opened the door to well-managed sandalwood plantations as a serious opportunity for farmers, landowners, and long-term investors.
 With careful site selection, the right host plants, and smart geometric layouts, sandalwood can become the cornerstone of a diversified tree plantation portfolio.

-In this guide, you’ll learn how to grow sandalwood from seed, select host trees, choose the best regions, compare white vs. red sandalwood, understand markets and regulations, estimate pricing, and design spiral or geometric planting patterns that accelerate harvest and improve return on investment (ROI).
+In this guide, you’ll learn how to grow sandalwood from seed, select host trees, choose the best regions, compare white vs. red sandalwood, understand markets and regulations, estimate pricing, and design planting systems that improve growth efficiency and return on investment (ROI).

 How to Grow Sandalwood Trees